 ‘Our findings support disseminating health messages describing the harmful health effects of five well-known toxins found in cigarettes to help smokers’ motivation to quit,’ Ranney said.
 ‘Our findings can help inform the FDA as they implement new educational campaigns about cigarette smoke toxins.
 Those in our study looked at almost two-thirds of daily messages sent over three weeks, and it is really interesting that the more messages they viewed, the fewer cigarettes they smoked.’

 Ranney said increasing a smoker’s intention to quit is a critical first step to quitting smoking.
-‘That is what our experimental constituent messages in our study achieved,” she said.
-“With motivation and support through counseling and with or without medication, many smokers who are motivated to quit can actually quit.’
+‘That is what our experimental constituent messages in our study achieved,’ she said.

 Disclaimer: Psychreg is mainly for information purposes only.
 Materials on this website are not intended to be a substitute for professional advice, diagnosis, medical treatment, or therapy.
 Never disregard professional psychological or medical advice nor delay in seeking professional advice or treatment because of something you have read on this website.
 Read our full disclaimer here.